danjohnson3141/Jekyll-Test/groups/DELETE-group_members-id.md

 =
 ####Parameters:

-:group_members_id - Integer, passed in through the URL.
+:id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'group_members' table.

 =
 ####Response: